}

 The marked expansion of the C&S database in 2023 is the result of three factors.

-Second, we have increased the scale of the database through rigorous data collection efforts, adding more instruments from a larger number of countries and over a longer time period.
+Second, we have increased the scale of the database through rigorous data collection efforts, adding more policies from a larger number of countries and over a longer time period.

-Third, we have deliberately expanded our data collection efforts to include instruments that are not originally available in English.
-C&S now includes instruments in nearly 40 different languages.
+Third, we have deliberately expanded our data collection efforts to include policies that are not originally available in English.
+C&S now includes policies in nearly 40 different languages.

-For every instrument included in the database, we provide a downloadable PDF and text file.
+For every policy included in the database, we provide a downloadable PDF and text file.
 All documents are available in their original language as well as in an English translation.
-Users of C&S now have reliable access to all instruments listed in the database.
+Users of C&S now have reliable access to all policies listed in the database.

 If you would like to inform us of significant and/or new sustainability reporting or disclosure provisions that are currently missing from the Carrots & Sticks database, please do so using the form here.